huntercfreeman/Blazor.Text.Editor/Documentation/10_USAGE.md

 - In order to change pages and `maintain` the TextEditor's `state` the `TextEditorKey` which is used `must not change`.

 - One can maintain a reference to an unchanging `TextEditorKey` in various ways.
-I will be making a static readonly `TextEditorKey` within the `@code` section of `Index.razor`.
+I will be making a static readonly `TextEditorKey` within the `Index codebehind`.

 - To make a `TextEditorKey` one should use the factory method: `TextEditorKey.NewTextEditorKey()`